vita-tak/eu-ai-act-rag/README.md

 ## Key design decisions

+**Docling for PDF parsing** - Docling understands PDF layout and preserves the document's hierarchical structure (headings, sections, lists) when exporting to Markdown.
+This produces more reliable chunks than raw text extraction.

-**Article-boundary chunking** - chunks follow the EU AI Act's own semantic structure rather than fixed token counts, preserving the meaning of each legislative unit
+**Markdown-boundary chunking** - chunks follow the document's own heading structure rather than fixed token counts or regex patterns, preserving the semantic meaning of each legislative unit.

-**Same embedding model for indexing and queries** - chunks and questions must share the same vector space for similarity search to be meaningful
+**Same embedding model for indexing and queries** - chunks and questions must share the same vector space for similarity search to be meaningful.

+**Re-ranking** - similarity search returns RERANK_CANDIDATES candidates, which are re-ranked by a local flashrank model before the top TOP_K results are sent to Claude.
+This improves relevance over pure vector similarity.

-**Hybrid retrieval** - direct article lookup via metadata filter for queries referencing specific articles (e.g. "summarise Article 12"), semantic similarity search for open-ended questions
+**Hybrid retrieval** - direct article lookup via metadata filter for queries referencing specific articles (e.g. "summarise Article 12"), semantic similarity search with re-ranking for open-ended questions.

-**Source attribution** - every answer includes the specific articles it draws from, enabling verification against the source document
+**Source attribution** - every answer includes the specific articles it draws from, enabling verification against the source document.

-**Agent as API consumer** - the compliance agent calls the RAG system via HTTP rather than importing it directly, keeping the two layers independently deployable
+**Agent as API consumer** - the compliance agent calls the RAG system via HTTP rather than importing it directly, keeping the two layers independently deployable.

-**Session-based multi-turn** - agent state (the messages list) is stored server-side by session ID, allowing the caller to answer follow-up questions across multiple HTTP requests
+**Session-based multi-turn** - agent state (the messages list) is stored server-side by session ID, allowing the caller to answer follow-up questions across multiple HTTP requests.

-**FollowUpRequired exception** - when running in API mode, ask_user raises an exception instead of blocking on input(), which signals the loop to pause and return the question to the caller
+**FollowUpRequired exception** - when running in API mode, ask_user raises an exception instead of blocking on input(), which signals the loop to pause and return the question to the caller.

+**Indexing is a local build step** - Docling is a development-only dependency and is never installed in production.
+The Chroma database is built locally and deployed as a static file.

 ## Risk classifications